Trajectory Forecasting through Low-Rank Adaptation of Discrete Latent Codes: Experiments

 In the second place, we aim to investigate the impact of the rank $r$, which controls the dimension of the matrix $B_{\mathrm{ctx}}$ (\ie the degree of instance-level cues introduced into the codebook).
 In particular, we want to measure how the rank $r$ affects: \textit{i)} the reconstruction capabilities of the VQ-VAE decoder (learned during the first stage); \textit{ii)} the generative capabilities of the diffusion model (learned during the second stage).
 For point \textit{i)}, we exploit the Average Displacement Error ($\mathrm{ADE_{rec}}$) to assess the reconstruction performance.
 Instead, to characterize the generative capabilities, we resort to the mean accuracy achieved by the diffusion model in predicting codebook indexes, as well as the already mentioned ADE$_{20}$.

-Tab.~\ref{table:var_r} presents the evaluation results for different ranks $r$.
+Tab.~\ref{table:var_r} presents the results for different ranks $r$.
 We observe that a higher reconstruction capability during the initial training stage is associated with increased difficulty in the diffusion task, resulting in lower accuracy.
 This indicates a correlation between the two phases: achieving optimal results in the first phase does not necessarily yield the best final generation metrics, as it complicates the joint task of trajectory generation (\ie sampling from the prior and reconstructing through the decoder).
 Tab.~\ref{table:var_r} demonstrates that the most favorable final metrics are achieved by striking a balance between low reconstruction error and good diffusion accuracy.
-All metrics reported in the two tables are computed on the test set.